mbruel/ngPost/README.md

 command line usenet poster for binaries developped in C++/QT</br>
 it is designed to be as fast as possible and offer all the main features to post data easily and safely.</br>
-since v1.1, a minimalist GUI has been added
+since v1.1, a minimalist GUI has been added on request

 Here are the main features and advantages of ngPost: